RouzbehGh/Engineering-Economics/README.md

 # Engineering-Economics <br/>
-A repository for the Engineering Econimcs, in Amirkabir University of Technology.<br/>
+A repository for the Engineering Econimcs, in Amirkabir University of Technology Under supervision of Prof. Akbar esfahanipour.<br/>
 Engineering  economy  is  the  discipline  concerned  with  the  economic aspect  of  engineering.
 It  involves  the  systematic  evaluation  with  the  economic merits  of  proposed  solutions  to  the  engineering  problems.
 To  be  economically